kentinHogbonouto/kentinHogbonouto/README.md

 |Backend Framework      |                    |                 |              |                 |                                                         |
 |expressjs              |                    |                 |              |                 |                                                         |
 -  📚   I'm currently studying softwar engineering at alx-holberton school and at freeCodeCamp
 - 🤷‍♀️ what can i do ?
-API with nodejs, moder user interface with Reactjs, visualize data with D3js, responsive web design with html/css and so so
+API with nodejs, modern user interface with Reactjs, visualize data with D3js, responsive web design with html/css and so so
 - 👯 I’m looking to collaborate on nodejs project
 - 🤔 I’m looking for help with Reactjs
 - 💬 Ask me anything about nodejs